gmberton/image-matching-models/README.md

 ## Longer term TODO list

+- We could add DeDoDe + LightGlue from kornia
-- We could add other (more specific) metching/re-ranking methods like CVNet, TransVPR, Patch-NetVLAD, SelaVPR.
+- We could also add VPR re-ranking methods like CVNet, TransVPR, Patch-NetVLAD, SelaVPR.
 - Do we think people could benefit by returning more data than only `score, fm, mkpts0, mkpts1`?
 If yes, we could return more data (e.g. some methods might return `kpts0, kpts1`)
+- Should we do a separate branch for Se2-LoFTR?
+- Double check Duster